 Think about what you truly need and what you can do without, because every single bite of food is a part of that beautiful growing baby inside you.
 Speak with your pediatrician about what prenatal vitamin would work best for you.
 Since most women experience either exhaustion or nausea during the first trimester, taking a prenatal vitamin will ensure you are ingesting the bare minimum nutrients for your growing baby.
 You should also make efforts to purge toxins from your diet.
 Special foods like strawberries and algae (chlorella) have the ability to pull toxins from your body to avoid crossing them into your unborn baby’s bloodstream.

-DON’T: Overindulge in processed foods or eat GMO food products
+DON’T: Overindulge in processed foods

 Eat the rainbow.

 Now is not a time to diet.
 Clue into your body’s cravings, as they are an indicator to what nutrients you need.
 In the first trimester, you only need an additional 150 – 300 calories a day.
 Just adding an apple to your diet is enough to satisfy this need.
 When thinking about your diet, don’t look at your day’s consumption or even the week’s consumption but rather look at the month of food you are eating.
 If your diet resembles a rainbow, then you are doing well.
 Each color resembles important nutrients and vitamins; for example the orange from a sweet potato is from beta-carotene.
 If you’re not a fan of sweet potatoes you can try carrots or cantaloupe instead and benefit just the same.

 DO: Eat a wide variety of colorful fruits, vegetables and grains.
 Eat when you are hungry.